 In order to prevent the irretrievable loss of this knowledge among the most vulnerable populations, we provide new markets for ethnic minority handicrafts, a way to document their traditional knowledge, and diversity education programs that promote cultural pride for youth.
 TAEC is the only museum of its kind in Laos providing wide-ranging programs for communities as well as exhibitions for local and international visitors.

-Future generations of Lao will gain increased access, understanding, and appreciation of traditional crafts and knowledge.
+Future generations of Lao people will gain increased access, understanding, and appreciation of traditional crafts and knowledge.
 The heritage and textile sectors in Laos will grow and provide sustainable income alternatives.
 Cultural and artisanal heritage in Laos will be preserved and promoted.